Speech & Language CPD / Overview

-We require a good honours degree or an approved and relevant postgraduate qualification (minimum PGDip or equivalent - 120 credits at master's level) or relevant clinical experience (see 'Professional entry qualifications').
+We require an honours degree or an approved and relevant postgraduate qualification in speech and language therapy (minimum PGDip or equivalent - 120 credits at master's level) or relevant clinical experience (see 'Professional entry qualifications').

 If you are being funded by an employer, we also require written support from your current employer permitting time to attend lectures and complete all learning and assessment activities.

 - Number of places/applicants